Massachusetts Bar Foundation Inc

 - Direct legal services addressing housing, domestic violence, immigration, education advocacy, healthcare advocacy

-Examples of Successfully Funded Organizations:
+Examples of Successfully Funded Organisations:

 - Children's Law Center of Massachusetts - youth legal advocacy